 We also have a close working relationship with senior centers in the same chapters.
 The population of our area is 9,074 with 15 percent having diabetes.

-The staff works for and with the patients in order to better serve their health needs.
-We provide home visits, presentations, health fairs, nutrition expos/food fairs, health screenings in the communities.
+The staff works with the clients in order to better serve their health needs.
+We provide presentations, health fairs, nutrition education, expos/food demonstrations, health screenings in the communities.